luisergio/BomberArena/README.md

 # BomberArena
-A version of the Bomber Man game.
+An alternative version of the classic Bomber Man game.

-The goal with that project is refactory a C# version created on college.
+The goal of this project is to refactor a C# version created while I was in college.

   ## Refactory Phases

-  The refactory will have five phases:
+  The refactory will be divided in five phases:

   1) ~~Translate from C# to Java~~ Create from Scratch **(I'm currently here, ...)**

-      The C # Code was coupling the visual behavior with the game rules.
-So start over, just using the C# code as a guide, was a better decision.
+      The C# Code was coupling the visual behavior with the game rules.
+To make the development easier, start over just using the C# code as a guide, become a better decision.

   2) Unit Tests **(...here, ...)**